Skip to main content

 Commission Chair Julie Brown

-Julie Brown has served as General Manager for the Rogue Valley Transportation District (RVTD) for 16 years.
-Her 27 years of experience in the transportation planning and service implementation has helped her develop and shape transportation programs that serve the District and other agencies and programs throughout the Nation.
-She is currently the Vice President of the Community Transit Association of America (CTAA) and a Board member of the Oregon Transportation Association.
-She has served as an Oregon Transportation Commissioner for the State of Oregon for the past five years.
+Julie Brown has served as General Manager for the Rogue Valley Transportation District (RVTD) since 2007.
+Nearly three decades of experience in transportation planning and service implementation have helped her to develop and shape transportation programs to serve the District as well as other agencies and programs throughout the nation.
+Chair Brown is currently the Vice President of the Community Transit Association of America (CTAA) and a Board member of the Oregon Transportation Association (OTA).
+She has served as an Oregon Transportation Commissioner for the State of Oregon since her appointment by Gov. Brown in 2018.

 Commission Terms